turquoze/.github/profile/README.md

-`Turquoze` is a headless e-commerce project using (Deno, Supabase, Upstash)
+`Turquoze` is a headless e-commerce project using (Deno, Supabase, Upstash, Meilisearch)